-A general guide to water storage containers, bladders, and packs for the off-road wanderer in all of us.
+A general guide to water storage containers, bladders, and packs for Off-Roading and Overlanding Use

 With all of the gear that is brought on a weekend camping trip, there is nothing more important to plan for, than water.

 Water intake is the body’s most essential requirement.
 Without food, the body can survive weeks before survival becomes a threat.

 But without water, it may only be days or hours depending on the conditions.

 We will provide some basics on how much water to bring on your trip, and the products to bring it in.

 Note: These rates are suggestions, and your usage will vary.

 Water usage includes drinking water and minimal cleaning/bathing requirements under normal conditions.
 Hotter weather, higher altitudes and drier climates will require more water consumption

 - 1.5 – 2 gallons per person, per day